weliveindetail/blog/_posts/2017-07-18-building-a-jit-from-scratch.markdown

 Integer Distances: 3, 0, 3
 </pre>

-To explore the code and debug JitFromScratch open the generated `~/Develop/JitFromScratch/JitFromScratch-build/JitFromScratch.xcodeproj` with Xcode.
+To explore the code and debug JitFromScratch, open the generated `~/Develop/JitFromScratch/JitFromScratch-build/JitFromScratch.xcodeproj` with Xcode.

 <br>
 <br>